aws-samples/saga-orchestration-netcore-blog/README.md

 ## Build a serverless distributed application in .NET using Saga orchestration pattern

 Saga design pattern can be used to preserve the data integrity with distributed transactions across microservices.
-The source code in this repo provids sample code for the implementation of the saga orchestration pattern using .NET core 3.1 on AWS.
+The source code in this repo provids sample code for the implementation of the saga orchestration pattern using .NET 6.0 on AWS.

 ## Security